Is It Safe to Travel to Puerto Rico in 2026?

 Remote Workerslow

-Remote workers can find reliable WiFi in urban areas, but should avoid rural locations where connectivity may be intermittent.
+Remote workers can find reliable WiFi in urban areas, but should be prepared for potential power outages and water shortages that may disrupt daily activities.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Puerto Rico.